RTEMS/rtems-docs/networking/using_networking_rtems_app.rst

 For sending, when the socket is connected and the free space becomes at or above the "low water mark" for the send buffer (default 4096 bytes) you will receive a writable callback.
-You don’t get continuous callbacks if you don’t write anything.
+You don't get continuous callbacks if you don't write anything.
 Using a non-blocking write socket, you can then call write until it returns a value less than the amount of data requested to be sent or it produces error EWOULDBLOCK (indicating buffer full and no longer writable).
 When this happens you can